 What is Personal Finance?

 Personal finance is defined by tools that can help to manage individual’s finances.
-It can consist of budgeting, banking, insurance, investment, savings, taxes and more.
+It can consist of budgeting, banking, investment, savings and more.
 With the rise of FinTech, it not only helped businesses but also created products and tools that benefited individuals in managing their finances easily and efficiently.

 Imagine yourself as a consumer, what do you do with your money?
 You spend, you save, you invest and even budget.
 These processes can be simplified with Personal Finance tools.
 Personal finance tools are referred to any types of tools that cater to finance-focused planning for individual consumers.